mrbusche/backseatfan.com/_posts/2010-01-08-final-2009-ncaa-football-ap-top-25-rankings.md

   </p>

   <p>
     3 Big Ten Team in the the top 10, and 4 in the top 20.
-I don't think anyone can argue that the Big Ten is a &#8220;weak&#8221; conference anymore.
+I don't think anyone can argue that the Big Ten is a "weak" conference anymore.
   </p>

   <p>